denzildoyle/dwaynecrooks.com/README.md

 # About

-The personal website for Dwayne Crooks.
+The personal website and blog for Dwayne Crooks.

 ## Workflow